Both regulators blinked · the gap sits exactly where the agents live

 The revised guidance explicitly excludes generative and agentic AI models from its scope, on the basis that these technologies are "novel and rapidly evolving."

-the agencies planning to issue a request for information that addresses model risk management generally and considers, in particular, banks' use of AI, including generative AI and agentic AI.
+It still covers traditional statistical models and non-generative AI.
+The newest and least understood category is the one banks are racing to deploy.
+That is the category carved out, with the agencies planning to issue a request for information that addresses model risk management generally and considers, in particular, banks' use of AI, including generative AI and agentic AI.

 So the US position is: the riskiest models are out of the formal framework, and we'll get back to you with an RFI.
-Vendors have been quick to fill the vacuum — one platform provider frames the shift as banks needing "a single governed lifecycle" generated as a byproduct of normal work.
+Vendors have been quick to fill the vacuum.
+One platform provider frames the shift as banks needing "a single governed lifecycle" generated as a byproduct of normal work.
 Convenient, given they sell the platform.
-The supervisory reality underneath the marketing is blunter:
+The supervisory reality underneath the marketing is blunter: banking organisations should apply their broader risk management and governance practices to generative and agentic AI models, which are not exempted from risk management expectations but subject to those that apply generally.

-Translation — you're on your own, govern it anyway.
+Translation: you're on your own, govern it anyway.

 What the EU did on Monday

 Now the other side of the Atlantic.
-The EU AI Act was meant to bite for high-risk financial systems — credit scoring, fraud detection, creditworthiness — on 2 August 2026.
+The EU AI Act was meant to bite for high-risk financial systems (credit scoring, fraud detection, creditworthiness) on 2 August 2026.
 That is no longer happening on schedule.

 On 16 June, the European Parliament adopted the AI Omnibus by a majority of 423 votes in favour; the adopted text weakens AI Act protections, delays the enforcement of key provisions and empowers industry actors.

-the obligations for high-risk systems that would have started on 2 August 2026 are pushed to 2 December 2027, sixteen months later.
+The headline number: the obligations for high-risk systems that would have started on 2 August 2026 are pushed to 2 December 2027, sixteen months later.

 The Council was candid about why.